 Honesty is the best policy

-Why do developers like Tunga?
+Why do remote software developers like Tunga?
 We pay well, and we are honest.
 Everywhere I went, that is what I heard being reiterated.
 Remuneration is a strategic choice for us.
 We believe that if you pay people well, their output will also be better.
 But the honesty policy, that is the more interesting one.

 Of course, you would say, honesty is important.
 What is the lesson there?
 Well, for me it is in sharing the negative message openly, without distortions.
 This is known in some circles as Radical Candor.
 We try to practice this as much as possible.
 For example, we place a lot of developers on assignments for our clients.
 Now, of course, a percentage of these placements are not the right fit, and thus the developer is not performing.
-Instead of just terminating the contract and putting some pro’s and cons on paper, we always have a call with the developer (preferably with the client there as well) with direct and applicable feedback on how they can improve.
+Instead of just terminating the contract and putting some pro’s and cons on paper, we always have a call with the remote software developer (preferably with the client there as well) with direct and applicable feedback on how they can improve.

 In the beginning, this was quite scary to me.
 Yes, I was living in Kampala now, but did that mean I knew what kind of challenges a software developer in for example Lekki ( a city in the south-east of Nigeria).
 Turned out, that doesn’t matter!
 Performance is performance, and the opportunity to learn is greatly appreciated, no matter where you are coming from.
 We’ve had ample examples of people bouncing back and greatly improving their performance after these meetings, and experience that people come back to Tunga because it is such a learning opportunity for them.
 So the lesson is, don’t sugarcoat it!
 It doesn’t matter what cultural differences there may be, be clear about your professional feedback.